Rescue to the softraid

 ddrescue -d -r3 openbsd_sda4.img openbsd_sda4_recovered.img openbsd_sda4_recovery.log

-And just like that, I could practice recovery without touching the actual hardware again.
+And just like that, I was able to practice recovery without touching the actual hardware again.

 Optional Compression